 - 1.5 Responsibilities of the Advisory Committee.
-The Advisory Committee shall inquire from competent sources as to the candidates' academic, administrative, and business abilities. - 1.6 Interviews.
-The Advisory Committee may interview candidates as a part of its selection process.
-Interviews should be conducted on the basis that the confidentiality of the process is critical to its ultimate success. - 1.7 Recommendation.
-The Advisory Committee shall submit to the Board, through its Chairman, a list of no more than 10 recommended candidates with no preference indicated.
-Candidates recommended shall have received a majority vote of the Committee.
-The Committee shall strive to include candidates with diverse professional backgrounds and experiences. - 1.8 Finalists.
-The Board determines which candidates will be further interviewed prior to naming a finalist or finalists.
-If none of the names submitted by the Advisory Committee is satisfactory to the Board of Regents, the Board in its discretion may either name a new committee or proceed to select a president under such other procedures as in its discretion it may deem proper and appropriate. - 1.9 Alternate Process.
-When the Board of Regents has candidate(s) from recent searches at other institutions, from within the U. T. System, and/or of national prominence from outside the U. T. System to advance for consideration, the Chairman of the Board of Regents shall appoint a Special Committee to provide the Board with advice and evaluation consistent with that usually provided by an Advisory Committee.
+The Advisory Committee shall inquire from competent sources as to the candidates' academic, administrative, and business ability. - 1.6 Interviews.
+The Advisory Committee may interview candidates as a part of its selection process keeping in mind that the confidentiality of the process is important to its ultimate success. - 1.7 Recommendation.
+The Advisory Committee shall submit to the Board, through its Chairman, a recommended list of no more than 10 candidates with no preference indicated.
+Candidates submitted shall have received a majority vote of the Committee. - 1.8 Finalists.
+The Board determines which of the candidates will be further interviewed prior to naming a finalist or finalists.
+If none of the names submitted by the Advisory Committee is satisfactory to the Board of Regents, then the Board in its discretion may either name a new committee or proceed to select a president under such other procedures as in its discretion it may deem proper and appropriate. - 1.9 Alternate Process.
+When the Board of Regents has candidate(s) from recent searches at other institutions. from within the U. T. System, and/or of national prominence from outside the U. T. System to advance for consideration, the Chairman of the Board of Regents shall appoint a Special Committee to provide the Board with advice and evaluation consistent with that usually provided by an Advisory Committee.
 The Special Committee shall be composed as specified above for the Advisory Committee but will not include members of the Board of Regents.
+The advice of the Special Committee shall be provided to the Board through the Executive Vice Chancellor for Health Affairs, the Executive Vice Chancellor for Academic Affairs, or the Chancellor.
 The Special Committee shall not extend its consideration beyond those candidates referred to it by the Board of Regents without specific concurrence from the Board.